Rikemannen/obsidian-sync/Journal/September 26 2025.md

 I want someone to be with anytime i want.
 I hate living far away from fun stuff.
 Sure i can bike 20 min just to get to a bus stop, but i want to live in a city.
 I want to be able to express myself without caring.

+Yay im depressed
+Uhh anyways just now when i was turning off my laptop, FUCK I FORGOT TO CHECK UPTIME, anyways the logs were like tiny since i havent shur it down since Thursday when gaming, and i had a tv back then, or just cuz the hdmi expansion card is in it.
+Anyways its pretty safe to say that this is the "longest" entry yet, in terms of lines.
+I didnt shower today either, but i will tmrw like i did today :P
+Ima sleep now.